 First Nations Prosperity

-PwC Australia supports reconciliation between Aboriginal and Torres Strait Islander peoples and all Australi-ans.
-For many years we have proudly supported the Uluru Statement from the Heart, which includes a First Nations Voice to Parliament being enshrined in Australia’s Constitution.
+PwC Australia supports reconciliation between Aboriginal and Torres Strait Islander peoples and all Australians.
+For many years we have proudly supported the Uluru Statement from the Heart.
+Our purpose is to build trust in society and solve important problems.
+We remain committed to creating impact for First Nations peoples.

 Promoting Reconciliation